Staber07/ProjectSCARS/README.md

 > [!CAUTION]
 > Some of the commands below are **destructive**.
 Make sure to commit your changes or they will be gone!

-In the central server, run the following:
+In the project root, run the following:

 ```powershell
 uv sync